• Level of education

 Description

-Bioconjugation reactions are of major interest in the biomedical sciences and allow chemists to modify biomolecules to confer new functions or properties.
-In this course, bioconjugation and biomolecule labeling strategies will be discussed in order to explore complex biological systems.
-The practical sessions will illustrate these concepts through examples of bioconjugation of osidic and nucleotidic platforms.
+Bioconjugation reactions are of major interest in biomedical sciences and enable chemists to modify biomolecules in order to give them new functions or properties.
+This course will cover bioconjugation and biomolecule labeling strategies that enable the exploration of complex biological systems.
+Practical sessions will illustrate these concepts through examples of bioconjugation of osidic and nucleotide platforms.

 Read more